Both are heavyweights in their own right but between Spotify vs. Youtube Music, which streaming app is best for you?

 Interestingly, there is a loophole to this setup.
 The beauty (or flaw?) of Youtube Music is that it takes a lot of its content from the video-sharing side of Youtube.
 With the help of a music-classifying algorithm, music content is filtered out from non-music content.

 Whether due to a glitched algorithm or something else, a lot of non-music content still inadvertently makes its way onto the platform.
 As such, users are able to access loads of unofficial podcasts, audiobooks, and other non-music content on the app.
 And while most of these unofficial uploads are neither exclusive nor new, it certainly adds variety to Youtube Music’s content landscape.

 Both apps have a strong core of mainstream music, thanks to partnerships they’ve made with major music distributors.
-However, Spotify blows the competition out of the water with original indie music from relatively unknown artists.
+However, Spotify does better with lots of original indie music from relatively unknown artists.

-Youtube Music, however, also has an edge in terms of providing rare versions and covers of different songs.
+Youtube Music also has an edge by providing rare versions and covers of different songs.
 Those 70 million official releases?
 Well, that doesn’t even factor in unofficial content like song remixes, genre-bending song versions, song mash-ups, etc.

 But as mentioned earlier, the real silver lining of Youtube Music is the inclusion of video streaming.
 For many, the ease of being able to watch music videos, concerts, live performances, behind-the-scenes videos, and even documentaries on their favorite artists is very appealing.
 Coupled with its ability to live stream concerts, Youtube Music may see an even further boost in content variety in the future.